PlasmaPy/SULI-2022/README.md

 # SULI Computational Workshop 2022

 This repository contains the notebook and environments to be used in the 2022 SULI [Introduction to Fusion Energy and Plasma Physics Course](https://suli.pppl.gov/2022/course/).

+## Opening the notebook environment in your browser (recommended)

-To create an environment that you can run from your browser with everything you need for the SULI workshop, click on one of the following badges to open the notebook in Google Colab or Binder.
+To create an environment that you can run from your web browser with everything you need for the SULI workshop, click on one of the following badges to open the notebook in Google Colab or Binder.